meltano/meltano/docs/src/tutorials/postgres-with-postgres.md

 ## Run Meltano ELT

-Finally run `meltano elt` to export all the selected Entities and load them to the schema of the target DB defined by the custom tap's namespace (`tap-postgres` in this example)
+Finally run `meltano elt` to export all the selected Streams and load them to the schema of the target DB defined by the custom tap's namespace (`tap-postgres` in this example)

 ```bash
 meltano elt tap-postgres target-postgres